robocomp/LearnBlock/doc/learnblock.md

 The user can save and open project, for this the user should click in the next buttons.

 ![Bottons for save and open project](img/save_and_open.png)

+# Importam

+In order to use Learnblock, you must first install learnbot, for this you should execute the following lines.

+  cd learnbot

+  sudo python setup.py install